Don't have an account?

 For writers, the grass can often seem greener on the other side of the genre fence.
 Maybe you’ve been toiling away at your Regencies’ but you hear that Paranormal Romance is hot, and you think, ‘Hey, I’ve got a great idea for a paranormal!’
 Or, perhaps you’ve been making good sales on your contemporaries, but you long to sink your teeth into a sweeping historical.

-Making the jump to writing a new type of book, however, requires more than just firing up your word processor and playing different music on your iPod.
 You have your audience to consider — an audience that can include your readers, your agent, your editor and your publicist.

 Now, before anyone emails me with examples of authors who write all sorts of different books under a single brand name, please note: I am not saying it can’t be done.
 I am saying that it is difficult to do well and consistently over long periods of time.
 If you want to duplicate the career of a successful author who does maintain a single brand for all of her (differing) work, study her closely: does she write all of her books for one publisher with a ‘built-in’ audience?
 Does she maintain a heavy release schedule for the ‘off-brand’ books, or does she focus primarily on her ‘on-brand’ books?
 Is there a huge difference between the genres she writes most frequently, or are they fairly similar in tone and style?